JGrishma/Virtual-Mouse-using-hand-gestures/README.md

-# Virtual-Mouse-using-hand-gestures
 # 🖐️ Virtual Mouse Using Hand Gestures

 Control your computer mouse using hand gestures through your webcam — no physical mouse needed!
 Built with Python, OpenCV, and MediaPipe.

 ---